the-turing-way/the-turing-way/book/website/afterword/glossary.md

 A measure which describes how much of the source code is exercised by the test suite.

+### Code of conduct

+Guidelines that establish the kind of behaviour encouraged in the community, an outline the process by which problems or violations of the guidelines will be address and who will be in charge of enforcing them.

 ### Code review

 An additional way of testing code quality.
 Code review gets another programmer to look over the new code and assess it.
 The goal is to point out strengths and also potential areas of improvement.